Wisconsin Highway 162: Route description

-The highway starts at its intersection with Highway 33 and Division Street in Stoddard and runs east along Coon Creek.
-After a concurrency with County Highway K, the highway goes through Chaseburg and continues northeast.
-The highway runs along a short concurrency with US 14 and US 61.
+The highway starts at its intersection with WIS 33 and Division Street in Stoddard and runs east along Coon Creek.
+After a running concurrently with County Trunk Highway K (CTH-K), the highway goes through Chaseburg and continues northeast.
+The highway runs along a short concurrency with US Highway 14 (US 14) and US 61.
 This short concurrency is a wrong-way concurrency because WIS 162 and US 61 are signed in opposing directions throughout its length.
 Just west of Coon Valley, the wrong-way concurrency ends as the highway runs north from it.

-After 6.6 mi, the highway enters a concurrency Highway 33, which ends at Middle Ridge, which the highway runs north from.
-After its intersection with County Highway JB, the highway runs along Dutch Creek.
-It interchanges with I-90 before entering Bangor.
-After a short concurrency with County Highway B, the highway runs north from Bangor.
-It enters a short concurrency with Highway 16 before following Burns Creek.
-From the creek's end, the highway continues north until it terminates at Highway 71 in Four Corners.
+After 6.6 mi, the highway runs concurrently with WIS 33, which ends at Middle Ridge.
+After its intersection with CTH-JB, the highway runs along Dutch Creek.
+It intersects Interstate 90 (I-90) before entering Bangor.
+After a short concurrency with CTH-B, the highway runs north from Bangor.
+It runs concurrently with WIS 16 before following Burns Creek.
+From the creek's end, the highway continues north until it terminates at WIS 71 in Four Corners.